 You’re the Boss

-If you’ve ever dreamed of entrepreneurship, real estate could be the perfect fit.
-Although licensees are required to affiliate with a broker, agents are self-directed and typically set their own business goals, priorities, and schedule.
+If you’ve ever dreamed of entrepreneurship, being a real estate agent could be the perfect fit.
+Although licensees are required to affiliate with a broker, real estate agents are self-directed and typically set their own business goals, priorities, and schedule.
 You decide when to take lunch, time off, and vacations…but don’t forget that it’s time off without pay!

 The Sky’s the Limit